dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 ## Step by Step 🔢

-`cd` into the root directory of the repo and run `npm install` to install all of the package dependencies.
+`cd` into the root directory of the repo and run `npm install` to install all of the package dependencies. **Don't run `yarn`.
+Running `yarn` will overwrite some of the packages needed for this demo to work.**

 :bangbang: **Make sure that you're running version `9.8.0` of node.
 Otherwise, running `npm install` will cause a lot of nasty errors**